kylpo/notes/dev/Musings.md

 > I wonder if I have twenty years of experience making websites, or if it is really five years of experience, repeated four times.
 If you’ve been working in the technology industry a while, please tell me this sounds familiar to you.

 # You'll know that you are senior in a team when you answer more questions than you ask

+# Senior devs
+I believe a senior developer/engineer should be able to look at a product, and know how to build it.
+And know all the questions to ask to satisfy, requirements.

+A senior web developer, for example, should be able to look at each piece of nike.com and know how they'd go about building it.
+Names of elements, js events, state storage, etc.

+Same probably goes for real engineers and architects.

+This is how I knew I was not yet a senior Android Dev for a bit.

 # Easier in isolation
 Much easier to attack something in isolation.